Michael Sembello

-Michael Andrew Sembello (born April 17, 1954) is an American singer, guitarist, keyboardist, songwriter, composer and producer from Philadelphia, Pennsylvania.
+Michael Andrew Sembello (born April 17, 1954) is an American singer, guitarist, keyboardist, songwriter, composer and producer.

-Sembello was nominated for an Academy Award and a Golden Globe for his 1983 song "Maniac", which he sang and co-wrote.
+He was nominated for an Academy Award and a Golden Globe for his 1983 song "Maniac", which he sang and co-wrote.
 The song reached number one in the United States and featured in the Flashdance film soundtrack.

-He is the brother of the late songwriter and composer Danny Sembello and the late singer songwriter John Sembello of Dino & Sembello fame.

 Early life

 Sembello was born and raised in Ardmore, Pennsylvania, a western suburb of Philadelphia.

 Career

 Sembello began his career in music as a session musician, working as a guitarist.
 By age 17, he was working professionally with Stevie Wonder on electric and acoustic guitar as a studio player on Wonder's Fulfillingness' First Finale.
 He continued the same year, chosen as one of the core artists who worked on Songs in the Key of Life, an ambitious double album that took two years to create.
 He was credited as lead and rhythm guitarist on most of the tracks—including the intricate jazz rock lead guitar part of the instrumental "Contusion"—and shares songwriting credit with Wonder on the song "Saturn", according to the album's liner notes.

-Sembello wrote the song "Carousel", which Michael Jackson recorded for his 1982 album Thriller, but it was replaced on the track list by "Human Nature".

-The song was included as a bonus track on Thriller 25, the 25th-anniversary edition reissue of the album; the full version was released on iTunes in 2013 as part of The Ultimate Fan Extras Collection.
+Sembello wrote the song "Mirror Mirror", a sizable hit for Diana Ross in 1981 which was No. 2 on the soul singles chart and peaking at number 8 on the Billboard Hot 100.
+Sembello also wrote the song "Carousel" which Michael Jackson recorded for his 1982 album Thriller, but which was replaced on the track list by "Human Nature".
+The song was, however, included as a bonus track on Thriller 25, the 25th-anniversary edition reissue of the album, and the full version was released on iTunes in 2013 as part of The Ultimate Fan Extras Collection.

 Sembello released his first solo album Bossa Nova Hotel in 1983.
 The song "Maniac" from that album, which he co-wrote with his keyboardist Dennis Matkosky, was selected for inclusion in the film Flashdance.
 "Maniac" was the second-best-charting song from the soundtrack (after the title track) and the ninth-biggest single of 1983.
 That soundtrack won a Grammy Award in 1984 for Best Album of Original Score Written for a Motion Picture or a Television Special.
 Sembello and Matkosky have claimed that the song was supposed to be about a vicious pet murderer after having seen a slasher flick, possibly Maniac or The Texas Chain Saw Massacre.
 In 2020, Sembello, along with Matkosky, appeared in Maniac Men, an interview included on the 4K UHD Blu-ray reissue of Maniac.